faustlarsen/Pierre/README.md

 #### By _**Constantine Yakubovski**_

 ## Description
 * The application have user authentication
 * A user will be able to log in and log out
 * Only logged in users will have create, update and delete functionality
 * All users will able to have read functionality
 * There is a many-to-many relationship between Treats and Flavors
-* A user will able to navigate to a splash page that lists all treats and flavors
+* A user will be able to navigate to a splash page that lists all treats and flavors
 * Users will be able to click on an individual treat or flavor to see all the treats/flavors that belong to it

 ## Installation Requirements
 - Install [MySQL Workbench](https://dev.mysql.com/downloads/file/?id=484391)
 - Install [MySQl](https://dev.mysql.com/downloads/file/?id=484914)
 - Install [.Net Core](https://dotnet.microsoft.com/download/dotnet-core/2.2)